 -

-Sometimes the range is more modest, but daily shopping here is cheaper.
+Sometimes the assortment is more limited, but everyday shopping here usually costs less.

 Carrefour

-Carrefour is a French wholesale and retail chain with branches in 30 countries around the world!
+Carrefour is a French wholesale and retail chain with branches in 30 countries worldwide.
 It has been operating in Spain since 1973.

-Hypermarket.
-For us, this word means a very large retail space located on the outskirts of the city where you can find everything you need: office supplies, household appliances, clothing, shoes, perfumes and a wide variety of products at affordable prices.
+A hypermarket.
+This term means a very large retail space, usually located on the outskirts of the city, where you can find everything you need: stationery, household appliances, clothing, footwear, perfumes and a wide range of groceries at affordable prices.

 -